In Blog, Diet, Exercise, Health, Lifestyle

 My sister died when I was 8 years old.
 In retrospect, I realize that was a particularly severe adverse childhood experience that had a profound impact on my life and contributed to my health challenges later in life.
 My daughter Zeb was 8 when I got my wheelchair.
 That was the onset of her severe adverse childhood experience.
 Years of watching the person who was supposed to be invincible growing steadily more frail each year.
 A profound adverse childhood experience.
 This affects many of our children.

 We had all let go of my future.
 We had learned to take each day as it unfolded.
 The people with my problem do not recover.
-They do not grow strong.
+Do not go strong.

-Instead of my relentlessly growing weaker, something remarkable happens—unbelievable really.
+Instead of my relentlessly growing weaker, something startling happens.
+Unbelievable really.
 I begin growing stronger.
 Then I begin walking.
 First with walking sticks.
 Then without walking sticks.
-We did not know what this means.
+We do not know what this means.

 And then I wanted to get on my bike and try biking around the block.
 Zeb had grabbed the bike.
-Crying and afraid that I’d fall and ruin my progress.
+Crying.
+Afraid that I’d fall, and ruin my progress.
 We had an emergency family meeting.
 Jackie told Zach to run alongside on the left.
 Zeb to run alongside on the right.
 She’d follow.
 And I biked around the block.
 Zach, that big 16-year-old boy, cried.
 Zeb, the 13-year-old girl, cried.
 Jackie cried.
 I cried.
 I still cry when I tell that story and relive that moment.
-When I first understood that a better future might be possible and when hope returned.
+When I first understood that a better future might be possible.
+When hope returned.

 Recent Posts